harness/developer-hub/docs/platform/secrets/secrets-management/add-a-google-cloud-secret-manager.md

 ## Google Cloud secret manager important notes

 * Inline secrets saved to GCP Secrets Manager must follow the naming limitations of Google Cloud Secret Manager.
 Secret names can only contain alphabets, numbers, dashes (-), and underscores (\_).
+These restrictions come from the Google Secret Manager side and are subject to change.
+Please reffer google secret manager offical documentation for details.
 * The maximum size for encrypted files saved to Google Cloud Secret Manager is 64KiB.
 * Inline secrets saved to Google Cloud Secret Manager have a region assignment by default.
 An automatic assignment is the same as not selecting the **Regions** setting when creating a secret in Google Cloud Secret Manager.
 * Harness does not support Google Cloud Secret Manager labels at this time.